khakhalin/Teaching/Computational_Neuro/computational_neuro_2021.md

 * Or, alternatively, how can we *modify the network* to make it learn something more reasonable?
   * Convnets, or CNNs.
 Does it make the task of training easier or harder?
 (How does the number of parameters change?)

+Architectures

-Autoencoders.
+* Autoencoders.
 What are they?

-Other architectures (from the "neural networks Zoo").
+* Other architectures (from the "neural networks Zoo").
+* How to understand which architecture to use?
+(It's a trick question)

 What is one potential problem with ReLUs, compared to, say, sigmoids, or leakyReLUs?
 What an happen to a ReLU neuron that will screw it over?